 Show Length and Times

 Bitter Wheat will begin performances on Friday 7th June, with an official opening night on Wednesday 19th June.
 The show will run for a strictly limited period until Saturday September 14th.
-The running time of the show is yet to be announced.

 Suitable for Children?